 The Center for Global Programs & Studies announces a call for applications to teach the Global Village Living & Learning Community course

-The Center for Global Programs & Studies is seeking an interested faculty member to teach the companion course to the Global Village Living & Learning Community cohort of 24 students during Fall Semester 2020 or Spring 2021.
+The Center for Global Programs & Studies is seeking an interested faculty member to teach the companion course to the Global Village Living & Learning Community cohort of up to 24 students during Spring 2022.
 The selected faculty member will develop a curriculum aligned with the INS 130 (1.5 hr) course description, the Global Village student learning outcomes, and the goals of the Living & Learning Community.
 INS 130 (1.5 hr) will not be a part of the faculty member’s course load; instead, compensation will be in the form of a $3,500 stipend, subject to university policy.
 Enrollment in this course is limited to residents of the Global Village Living & Learning Community (LLC).

 INS 130 Global Village Living and Learning Community (1.5 hr) This course is designed to create discussion on issues of global citizenship for the Global Village Living and Learning Community.
 Students are exposed to a variety of ways to view global citizenship through a series of global competencies.
 This class is designed to be taken twice, once in the Fall semester and once in the Spring semester.